aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - I like figuring out how stuff works and creating guides to help the next user or developer

-I've created documentation in HTML, reStructuredText, and Markdown for Open Source projects, internal company projects, and my personal projects on GitHub.
+I've created documentation in HTML, reStructuredText, and Markdown for open source projects, internal company projects, and my personal projects on GitHub.

 My Contributions
 ================